-These packages will be met in Stage 1 problem solving modules, with further development in a Stage 2 computing module (C1, C2).
-In later Stages, students are expected to use the computer network, as appropriate, for homework assignments or minor projects.
+Python and R will be met in Stage 1, with further development in Stage 2 computing modules (C1, C2).

+Students are expected to use the computer network, as appropriate, for homework assignments or minor projects.
 Such work often starts in a practical session and is finished in the student's own time.